Easy Mississippi Mud Cake From Scratch

 Made from scratch with rich cocoa powder, fluffy marshmallows, and a creamy chocolate frosting, this Mississippi Mud Cake is a true showstopper!
 With its moist and tender crumb, chocolate marshmallow topping, and irresistible flavor, this easy cake recipe will become a new favorite!

-One bite of this Mississippi Mud Cake, and you’ll understand why it’s such a popular dessert.
-The cake itself is incredibly moist and fudgy, with a deep chocolate flavor that’s perfectly complemented by the sweet, sticky marshmallow topping.
-The frosting is rich and creamy, with just the right amount of sweetness to balance out the chocolatey goodness of the cake.
+One bite of this Mississippi Mud Cake recipe, and you’ll understand why it’s such a popular recipe.
+The cake itself is incredibly moist and fudgy, with a deep chocolate flavor that goes perfectly with the sweet, sticky marshmallow topping.

 If you have mini marshmallows left over, then you should 10000% make these s’mores brownies, or these hot chocolate cupcakes!